umersaeed81h/Python_for_Data_Science/README.md

 # Dedication

-- I would like to dedicate my dissertation to my mother, my father and my wife.
+- I would like to dedicate my dissertation to my father,my mother, my wife and my dougter.

 # Acknowledgments